What Motivates Hackers?

-By the end of 2020, there will likely be more than 50 billion devices connected to the internet.* And every single one of them will be vulnerable to hackers.
-In terms of personal records alone, the reported number of exposed identities jumped to 429 million in 2015.† Given how many other forms of cyber attack there are and the fact that many attacks go unnoticed, it’s impossible to accurately measure the threat posed by hackers.
+By the end of 2025, there will likely be more than 75 billion devices connected to the internet.* And every single one of them will be vulnerable to hackers.
+In terms of personal records alone, in 2019 formjacking attacks skyrocketed, with an average of 4,800 websites compromised each month.2 Given how many other forms of cyber attack there are and the fact that many attacks go unnoticed, it’s impossible to accurately measure the threat posed by hackers.
 What is certain is that hackers are now a major concern for the information technology community.
 But just as there are different types of cyber attacks, there are different types of hackers.
 And every type of hacker has their own motivation for doing what they do.
 Here are the most common reasons for hacking.

 Spamming isn’t just about filling your inbox with unwanted e-mails.
 Certain types of malware can take over your web browser’s systems and overwhelm you with unwanted ads.
 Spammers also work to steal passwords so they can use your e-mail account or social media accounts to spam others in an attempt to sell products.